duchungluu/notejam/express/README.md

 1. Refactoring the code to JS 2017, update libraries

-2. Use microservices instead of monolith, deprecate Sqlite, use GCP Cloud SQL in the private VPC.
+2. Use microservices instead of monolith, deprecate Sqlite, use GCP Cloud SQL in the private VPC. not scalable

 3. More automation